The New Way To Apply To Take the Massachusetts Real Estate License Exam in 2025

 Part 2: The New Way To Renew a Massachusetts Real Estate License

-• Renewals will be done online in eLIPSE.
+Renewals will be done online in eLIPSE.
 Paper renewals will not be accepted.
-This supports our shift toward a more modern, paperless agency and ensures faster, more efficient processing.
+This supports the Real Estate Board’s shift toward a more modern, paperless agency and ensures faster, more efficient processing.
 To renew, you will be required to provide the following additional documentation, including:

-• Once approved, licenses will be provided digitally.
+Once approved, licenses will be provided digitally – no more hard copies.
 A digital license is valid just like a hard copy license.
 You can verify your license with a screenshot, a digital printout, or by logging into eLIPSE.

 If you take a course with us, Keep Me Certified, all of the information you need to renew your real estate license can be found on each certificate you received from us.
 You can download copies of your certificates 24/7 by logging in to our website at keepmecertified.com.